jayholster/jayholster.github.io/README.md

 ### Strategies for Prompting Today’s Foundation Models

 Current foundation models like GPT-4 and GPT-4o require effective prompting, sometimes called “prompt engineering,” to maximize their capabilities.
-Strategies for interacting with these models include:
+These skills will likely transfer through the five levels with waning relevance as models improve.
+Strategies for prompting with include:

 - **Iterative Refinement**: Continuously improve outputs through feedback and revision.
   *Example*: "Revise this response to make it more concise while keeping the key points."